luckyj5/splunk-otel-collector/deployments/fargate/README.md

       processors: [batch, resourcedetection]
       exporters: [signalfx]
 ```
+For the sidecar deployment of the Collector, that is, the Collector and the monitored
-In a sidecar deployment the discovered targets must be within the task in which the Collector
+containers are in the same task, the discovered targets must be within the task.
+Note that
-container is running.
-Note that the task arn pattern in the example above restricts the
+the task arn pattern for `ecs_observer` in the example above filters the discovered targets
-`ecs_observer` to discover targets in running revisions of task `lorem-ipsum-task`.
-This
+to running revisions of task `lorem-ipsum-task`.
+This means that the `ecs_observer` will
-means that the `ecs_observer` will discover targets outside the task in which the Collector is
+discover targets outside the task in which the Collector is running when multiple revisions
-running when multiple revisions of task `lorem-ipsum-task` are running.
-One way to solve this
+of task `lorem-ipsum-task` are running.
+One way to solve this is to use the complete task arn
-is to use the complete task arn as shown below.
-This however adds the headache of updating the
+as shown below.
+This however adds the overhead of updating the configuration to keep pace
-configuration to keep pace with task revisions.
+with task revisions.

 ```yaml
 ...